emilravn/ChromeReplica/README.md

-Simple recreation of Google Chrome with HTML and CSS.
+Simple recreation of Google with HTML and CSS.